rajatbhardwaj1/Anonymous-news-reporting/README.md

 ## Project Overview
 This project is developed as part of COL707 (Introduction to Ethical Issues in Computer Science) at IIT Delhi.
 It is an anonymous news reporting system built upon the **Reputation Using Pseudonyms (RuP)** algorithm, which combines anonymity and reputation through cryptographic techniques.
 The main objective is to enable users to report news anonymously while maintaining a reputation system that prevents impersonation or malicious behavior.

+## MongoDB
+-Atlas and can be accessed at: https://cloud.mongodb.com/.
+- **Database Credentials:**
+   • Username: cs5200439@cse.iitd.ac.in
+   • Password: ethics@project

 ## Key Features
 - **Anonymous Reporting**: Allows users to report news without revealing their real identity, protecting user privacy.
 - **Reputation System**: Implements a pseudonymous reputation mechanism where user identity is hidden, yet reputation is verifiable.